morikawa77/swapqueryphp/README.md

-Swap url parameter for redirect
+Swap url parameter based on a json file and redirect to the same url with a new parameter.